Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 - Blade Steel: D2 (or AUS-8, depending on version)

-The Ontario RAT 2 is one of the most recommended knives on the internet, and for good reason: it overdelivers at every price point.
-The D2 version especially is a steal — D2 is a semi-stainless tool steel that holds an edge noticeably longer than the budget 8Cr13MoV steels you find on most $30 knives.
+The Ontario RAT II is one of the most recommended knives on the internet, and for good reason: it overdelivers at every price point.
+The D2 version especially is a steal — D2 is a semi-stainless tool steel that holds an edge noticeably longer than the budget steels you'll find on most $30 knives.

 This is a no-nonsense workhorse.
-The textured G10 handle gives you a real grip even when your hands are wet or dirty.
-If you're the type who's hard on gear — camping, hiking, outdoor work — the RAT 2 is built to take it.
+The textured nylon handle gives you a real grip even when your hands are wet or dirty.
+If you're the type who's hard on gear — camping, hiking, outdoor work — the RAT II is built to take it.

-### 4. Victorinox Cadet — Best for Minimalists and Non-Knife People
+4. CRKT CEO — Best for Minimalists and Office Carry

-The Victorinox Cadet is different from every other knife on this list — and that's intentional.
-Where most folders go for tactical styling and assisted flippers, the Cadet looks like something your grandfather would carry.
+The CRKT CEO is different from every other knife on this list — and that's intentional.
+Where most folders go for tactical styling and chunky handles, the CEO is slim, lightweight, and looks more like a pen than a knife in your pocket.
 That's a feature, not a bug.

 - Blade Length: 2.96"